-In reliance on an opinion of counsel, the Fund may gain exposure to the commodity markets through investments in the Subsidiary.
+In reliance on the Tax Opinion, Managed Futures Strategy Fund may continue to gain exposure to the commodity markets through investments in the MFS Subsidiary.

-The tax treatment of the Fund's investments in the Subsidiary could affect whether income derived from such investment is "qualifying income" under Subchapter M of Code, or otherwise affect the character, timing and/or amount of the Fund's taxable income or any gains and distributions made by the Fund.
-If the IRS were to successfully assert that the Fund's income from such investments was not "qualifying income," the Fund may fail to qualify as a RIC under Subchapter M of the Code if over 10% of its gross income was derived from these investments.
-If the Fund failed to qualify as a RIC, it would be subject to federal and state income tax on all of its taxable income at regular corporate tax rates with no deduction for any distributions paid to shareholders, which would significantly adversely affect the returns to, and could cause substantial losses for, Fund shareholders.
+The tax treatment of a Fund's investments in a wholly owned subsidiary could affect whether income derived from such investments is "qualifying income" under Subchapter M of Code, or otherwise affect the character, timing and/or amount of the

+Fund's taxable income or any gains and distributions made by the Fund.
+If the IRS were to successfully assert that a Fund's income from such investments was not "qualifying income," the Fund may fail to qualify as a regulated investment company under Subchapter M of the Code if over 10% of its gross income was derived from these investments.
+If a Fund failed to qualify as a regulated investment company, it would be subject to federal and state income tax on all of its taxable income at regular corporate tax rates with no deduction for any distributions paid to shareholders, which would significantly adversely affect the returns to, and could cause substantial losses for, Fund shareholders.